WPP-Public/akqa-nz-beam/CONFIG.md

 **The following properties are required for each defined server:**

--   `host` - Host name or IP address of the server
+-   `host` - Host name or IP address of the server.
+When using `ssm`, this should be the EC2 instance ID (for example `i-0abc123def456`).
 -   `webroot` - Path to the deployment directory on the server.
 Relative paths are relative to the user's home directory.
 A trailing slash is optional.